 Jack Russell vs. The Smartest Dogs

 The top 10 ranked dog breeds are in a class of their own.
-These dogs are the most intelligent in the world.
+These dogs are the most intelligent ever.
 In fact, they’re three classes above the average dogs, where the Jack Russell sits.
 So how do the JRTs compare to the best?

 In terms of obedience, the most intelligent dogs are just as impressive.
 When given a known command, they’re able to obey with a 95% or higher success rate.
 In some cases, they’re nearly twice as obedient as the Jack Russell.